oelin/flare/README.md

 # Flare: Progressive streaming of large datasets

-Flare is a tiny protocol for streaming large datasets over HTTPS.
+Flare is a simple protocol for streaming large datasets over HTTPS.
 It works by partitioning datasets into small chunks which can be downloaded asynchronously.
 The locations of individual chunks are held in lightweight YAML files called *playlists*.
 Given a playlist, any portion of a dataset can then be read without loading the whole file into memory 🥳👌.

 ## Introduction